CriticalCareClub/Kompendium/Quelltext/Grundlagen/Psychologie/index.rst

    einer *Diskrepanz zwischen dem Helferideal* – also den eigenen Ansprüchen als Helfer – *und der Wirklichkeit des Helfens*.
 [42]_

-   *“Before you get burned-out you have to get on fire”*
+   *"Before you get burned-out you have to get on fire"*

    -  Perfektionismus, Zwanghaftigkeit